Introduction

 Initial registration period: 10 years from the date of filing Renewal: Indefinitely renewable for successive 10-year periods.
 Renewal applications may be filed within 1 year before the expiry date.
 A grace period of 6 months after expiry is available for late renewal, subject to payment of a surcharge.

-Need expert guidance for Bostvania trademark registration?
+Need expert guidance for Bostwana trademark registration?

 Book a 1:1 consultation with our trademark specialists.